FlinNSteel/WRO2026-FE-CHOMPERSMUNCHERS/docs/Hardware_Architecture.md

 # Hardware and Components
 This section will describe all hardware components and their purpose.
-All our components are from the LEGO® Education SPIKE™ Prime set.
+Most of our components are from the LEGO® Education SPIKE™ Prime set.
 ## 1. Main Unit
 ### Technic™ Large Hub